dr-casey/pumc-online-hub/README.md

-# Welcome to the PUM Companion Online Hub!
+# Welcome to the PUM Companion Online Manual!

 Hello, intrepid solo roleplayers!
 Whether you're a seasoned adventurer with the **PUM Companion** app or just beginning your journey with the **Plot Unfolding Machine** system, you've arrived at the central hub for all things related to Unfolding Machines.

-This repository serves as the **PUM Companion Online Hub website**, your go-to resource for documentation, guides, and information about using the PUM Companion app to power your tabletop RPG solo adventures.
+This repository serves as the **PUM Companion Online Manual website**, your go-to resource for documentation, guides, and information about using the PUM Companion app to power your tabletop RPG solo adventures.

 ---